-Though they’ve tried hard to make people forget their past history, five years ago the Philadelphia 76ers couldn’t unring the bell.
+Though they’ve tried hard to make people forget their past history, six years ago the Philadelphia 76ers couldn’t unring the bell.
 They lost for the 27th straight time going back to the season before, which gave them a unique record that no one wants to be a part of, especially the 76ers.

 The Sixers went to Houston.
 When they left they owned the longest losing streak in U.S. sports history, wrestling the record away from the Tampa Bay Buccaneers, 1976-77.
 It had been almost 40 years since a United States team had been so pathetic.